 We believe that what performance management works for you is dependent on the overall organizational culture and there are benefits and pitfalls of either system.
 Fundamentally any performance management system involves components like defining what is to be achieved, how it is to be achieved and using what resources it is to be achieved.
-Once the individual and group is clear what they are to achieve the management then reviews such objectives periodically to determine if the individual and / or team is on track and if not what adjustments need to be made.
+Once the individual and group are clear what they are to achieve the management then reviews such objectives periodically to determine if the individual and/or team is on track and if not what adjustments need to be made.

 Performance Management is more than the appraisal review

-In many cases employees and managers seem to equate the whole process to the end objective of securing a higher pay and bonuses, however performance management is an holistic process designed to work for both employee and manager and help them optimize performance of self and the group.
+In many cases employees and managers seem to equate the whole process to the end objective of securing a higher pay and bonuses, however, performance management is a holistic process designed to work for both employee and manager and help them optimize the performance of self and the group.
 The performance management process hence not only interfaces with compensation and benefits but also with reward and recognition and learning and development processes within an organization.

 Performance Management is susceptible to fads